 Cowpens is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Cowpens in 2010 was $17,714, which is middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $70,856 for a family of four.
+The per capita income in Cowpens in 2010 was $17,911, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $71,644 for a family of four.
 However, Cowpens contains both very wealthy and poor people as well.
 Cowpens also has one of the higher rates of people living in poverty in the nation, with 32.10% of its population below the federal poverty line.

 Cowpens is a somewhat ethnically-diverse town.
 The people who call Cowpens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cowpens residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cowpens include English, German, Scots-Irish, and Scottish.

 The most common language spoken in Cowpens is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Slavic languages.